PaperZeroMC/Zero/CONTRIBUTING.md

 - `./gradlew applyAllServerFilePatches` - Applies all Minecraft and upstream server file patches (equivalent to `applyMinecraftFilePatches applyServerFilePatches`)
 - `./gradlew applyAllServerPatches` - Applies all Minecraft and upstream server patches (equivalent to `applyMinecraftPatches applyServerPatches`)

 - `./gradlew rebuildPaperSingleFilePatches` - Fixups and rebuilds all paper single-file patches.
-This is how you'd make changes to the `build.gradle.kts` files located under `purpur-api` and `purpur-server`
+This is how you'd make changes to the `build.gradle.kts` files located under `zero-api` and `zero-server`

 ## Modifying (per-file) patches